Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Scattering Matrix Tomography

-To remove aberrations and scattering, we perform digital spatiotemporal wavefront corrections.
+Next, {we perform spatiotemporal corrections in the virtual experiments to reverse aberrations by computationally engineering the phases of the incident and scattered wavefronts}.
 The chromatic aberrations in the optical elements of the system and the frequency dependence of the refractive index in the sample create a frequency-dependent phase that misaligns and broadens the temporal gate.
-In SMT, we digitally compensate for such dispersion using a spectral phase $\theta(\omega)$ acting as a virtual pulse shaper (Fig.~\ref{fig1:smt}e), similar to the dispersion compensation in spectral-domain OCT~\cite{wojtkowski2004ultrahigh}.
+We compensate for such dispersion using a spectral phase $\theta(\omega)$ acting as a virtual pulse shaper (Fig.~\ref{fig1:smt}e), like in spectral-domain OCT~\cite{wojtkowski2004ultrahigh,2016_Hillmann_srep}.
 The refractive index mismatch between the sample medium ({\it e.g.}, biological tissue), the far field ({\it e.g.}, air), and the coverslip (if there is one) refracts the rays, degrades the input and output spatial gates~\cite{1993_Hell}, and misaligns the spatial gates and the temporal gate.
-By using the appropriate propagation phase shift $(\bf k_{\rm out}-\bf k_{\rm in})\cdot{\bf r}$ in each medium and the appropriate arrival time, SMT achieves an ideal spatiotemporal focus at all depths even in the presence of refraction, effectively creating a virtual dry objective lens that reverses both the spatial and the chromatic aberrations arising from the index mismatch (Fig.~\ref{fig1:smt}f) without liquid immersion (Supplementary Sect.~III\,C).
-Importantly, we also digitally introduce angle-dependent phase profiles $\phi_{\rm in}(\bf k_{\rm in})$ and $\phi_{\rm out}(\bf k_{\rm out})$ that act as two virtual SLMs, one for the incident wave and one for the outgoing wave (Fig.~\ref{fig1:smt}g), which can adopt any wavefront to compensate for scattering and additional aberrations.
-This yields the general form of SMT,
+By using the appropriate propagation phase shift $(\bf k_{\rm out}-\bf k_{\rm in})\cdot{\bf r}$ in each medium and the appropriate arrival time, we restore an ideal spatiotemporal focus at all depths even in the presence of refraction, effectively creating a virtual dry objective lens that reverses both the spatial and the chromatic aberrations arising from the index mismatch (Fig.~\ref{fig1:smt}f) without liquid immersion (Supplementary Sect.~III\,C). {Importantly, we also digitally introduce angle-dependent phase profiles $\phi_{\rm in}(\bf k_{\rm in})$ and $\phi_{\rm out}(\bf k_{\rm out})$ that act as two virtual spatial light modulators (SLMs), one for the incident wave and one for the outgoing wave (Fig.~\ref{fig1:smt}g), to compensate for aberrations.
+These two virtual SLMs can take complicated phase profiles and, thus are able to perform extreme cases of adaptive optics where the corrected sample-induced aberrations are of high-order and fast-varying.} This yields SMT with corrections,

 By measuring the reflection from a mirror, we remove the dispersion and aberrations in the input path of the optical system (Supplementary Sect.~III\,B).